TiendaNube/api-docs/README.md

 Authentication
 --------------

-We follow the OAuth 2 framework for letting users authorize your application to use Tienda Nube/Nuvem Shop on their behalf.
+We follow the OAuth 2 framework for letting users authorize your application to use Tiendanube/Nuvemshop on their behalf.
 Quite briefly, when a user installs it you can obtain an access token (a secret string denoting your rights over his store), which you have to include in the header of every request (as shown in the above example).

 Read the [authentication guide](https://github.com/tiendanube/api-docs/blob/master/resources/authentication.md) to get started.